J.P. Crawford Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in MLB.
+- The Cubs pitching staff ranks seventh in MLB with a collective 9.5 strikeouts per nine innings.

-- The Cubs have a 3.78 team ERA that ranks ninth among all league pitching staffs.
+- The Cubs' 3.80 team ERA ranks sixth among all league pitching staffs.

-- Cubs pitchers combine to allow the second-fewest home runs in baseball (five total, 0.6 per game).
+- Cubs pitchers combine to give up the third-fewest home runs in baseball (seven total, 0.7 per game).

+- The Cubs will send Stroman (2-0) out to make his third start of the season.

-- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.
+- His most recent appearance was out of the bullpen on Tuesday when the right-hander tossed 2/3 innings against the Seattle Mariners while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.